 One way to fulfill this requirement is by using quantiles of the underlying data.
 Imagine if you had 100 different values and you had to define a score from 1 to 4 for these values.
 With this method you would sort your values and then go along from bottom to top, mapping the first 25 values you see to 1, the next 25 to 2 and so on.
 To decide where a new value would be mapped to you simply have to compare it to the values at 25, 50 and 75.

 These three values are called quantiles.
-To address data drift, we now only has to recompute the values of the quantiles over the dataset from time to time.
+To address data drift, we now only have to recompute the values of the quantiles over the dataset from time to time.
 With this update we are now adding a mechanism that recomputes these quantiles.
 While we are at it we are also changing the way we choose the quantiles.

 Previously we used a normal distribution we had fitted onto our data at one point that we would shift depending on the timespan as a basis for the quantiles.
 For each datapoint we would then compute where it would fall on this distribution and then use six regular quantiles to compute the score from 0 to 5.
 While the normal distribution was a good fit when we added it, over time our data has become more bimodal (fancy way of saying the curve looks like a camelback).